Filip-Janjesic/QA/README.md

 # QA Portfolio – Filip Janješić

-This repository contains examples of QA documentation and testing artifacts.
+This repository contains examples of QA documentation and testing artifacts created to demonstrate my approach to software testing.

-The goal of this portfolio is to demonstrate my ability to identify, document and structure software testing work.
+Although my background is in backend development, I have extensive experience analyzing bugs, reproducing issues, and testing integrations between systems.

 ---